-In this reconsideration motion, relator re-asserts that he contends that none of the claims based on his "information" were derived from the public disclosures and therefore he did not have to be an original source.
-However, even if he did have to qualify, he certainly does so on the basis of the "information" as filed in his written and properly filed Request for Correction (RFC) filed with the National Institute of Standards and Technology (NIST) on March 8, 2007.
-Pertinent public disclosures giving rise to the FCA claims were made in that RFC.
-Plaintiff-Relator contends that he could not have derived his knowledge from the public disclosure in the RFC documents because he was the author of those documents and therefore had to have knowledge prior to the public filing of them.
+In this reconsideration motion, relator re-asserts that she contends that none of the claims based on her "information" were derived from public disclosures and therefore she did not have to be an original source.
+However, even if she did have to qualify, she certainly does so on the basis of her "information" as filed in her written and properly filed Request for Correction (RFC) filed with the National Institute of Standards and Technology (NIST) on March 16, 2007.
+Pertinent public disclosures giving rise to plaintiff's FCA claims were made in that RFC.
+Relator contends that she could not have derived her knowledge from the public disclosure in the RFC documents because she was the author of those documents and therefore had to have knowledge prior to the public filing of them.